Three Little Chickpeas

 Are butter beans and lima beans the same?

-The curry is too thin?
+The curry is too thin.
+How do I fix it?

-The curry is too thick?
+The curry is too thick.
+What should I do?

 Butter bean curry with coconut milk in a bowl with white rice.